open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/metric-general.md

 excessive cardinality.

-For example, adding `http.status_code` as a label to the instrument whose duration represents HTTP client latency would be reasonable, but `http.response_code` would not.
+For example, adding `http.status_code` as a label to the instrument whose duration represents HTTP client latency would be reasonable, but `http.response_content_length` would not.

 ### Examples